A ‘transformation initiative’ in South Rajasthan is slowly changing ground realities across the social development spectrum

 The integrated development plan has several components.
 The most impactful of these relate to income enhancement and food security.
 Farming households are encouraged to take up cultivation of unconventional crops like fennel, castor and vegetables.
 Modern farming practices — drip irrigation and soil treatment among them — dairy and goat farming are encouraged to enable households to supplement their earnings.

-Another boost comes from organising farmers into cluster-level federations and producer companies to bring them closer to the market and, thus, find superior values for their produce.
+Another boost comes from organising farmers into cluster-level federations and producer companies to bring them closer to the market and, thus, find superior value for their produce.
 Women are organised into self-help groups that enable them to access finance.

 Drawing youth into the employment net is another focus area.
 CmF has launched skilling initiatives such as Skill Mitra and Udyog Mitra to open up new employment and small business options for thousands of youngsters.